Top 13 Relationship Behaviors That Will Ruin Relationships!!

 Relationship behavior is something that should be discussed and agreed upon with your partner, not imposed.
 If you find yourself doing any of these 13 things in a relationship to the point where it’s becoming toxic for both parties involved, consider making some changes.

-Relationship behavior should never involve mind games or covert control tactics because this will only lead to resentment and loss of trust along with more and more unhealthy behavior.
+Relationship behaviour should never involve mind games or covert control tactics because this will only lead to resentment and loss of trust along with more and more unhealthy behavior in relationships.

-Communication skills are vital in order to successfully navigate through tough moments without hurting each other’s feelings or stifling individuality.
+Communication skills are vital to successfully navigate through tough moments without hurting each other’s feelings or stifling individuality.

 Trust and open dialogue can help create an environment where two people can grow together while maintaining their independence as individuals who just happen to love one another dearly!